Pirate-Weather/translations/CONTRIBUTING.md

 In this way, the meaning (in English) of any given (machine-readable) expression is intended to be fairly intuitive.
-However, a complete description of the input format is given below in Appendix A anyway.
+However, a complete description of the input format is given in [Appendix A](https://github.com/Pirate-Weather/translations?tab=readme-ov-file#appendix-a-pirate-weather-summary-format) anyway.

 [7]: https://en.wikipedia.org/wiki/S-expression